mecaniser/elis-logistics-manager/RAILWAY_DEPLOYMENT.md

    - The app automatically converts `postgres://` to `postgresql://` if needed
    - No manual configuration required!

+## Step 2.5: Configure Cloudinary (Optional but Recommended)

+For production, configure Cloudinary to store images and PDFs in the cloud instead of local storage:

+1. Sign up for a free Cloudinary account at https://cloudinary.com
+2. Get your credentials from the Cloudinary Dashboard:
+   - Cloud Name
+   - API Key
+   - API Secret
+3. In Railway, go to your project → Variables
+4. Add the following environment variables:
+   - `CLOUDINARY_CLOUD_NAME` - Your Cloudinary cloud name
+   - `CLOUDINARY_API_KEY` - Your Cloudinary API key
+   - `CLOUDINARY_API_SECRET` - Your Cloudinary API secret

+**Note**: If Cloudinary is not configured, the app will fall back to local file storage.
+However, files stored locally will be lost on Railway deployments since the filesystem is ephemeral.
+Cloudinary ensures files persist across deployments and provides CDN delivery.

 ### How Database Connection Works

 The app uses **environment-based database selection**: